DevinRiley/disque_jockey/README.md

 Lastly, you must place your worker in a directory named 'workers'

 ## Starting Disque Jockey
 Once your worker is written and placed in a workers directory, you can call `disque_jockey start` from the command line and it will start up your workers and begin delivering jobs to them.

-To see all the command line options, use the help command
+To see all the command line options, use the help command:
 ```
 disque_jockey help start
 ```

-To start disque_jockey with the desired options
+To start disque_jockey with the desired options:
 ````
 disque_jockey start --env=production --daemonize=true --worker-groups=10  --nodes=127.0.0.1:7111,34.45.231.124:4242
 ````